-What is the Insomnia API Testing Tool?
+What Is the Insomnia API Testing Tool?

-First and foremost, before we make our comparison between tools, let’s start with the basics and answer some frequent questions about this topic.
+Before comparing the tools, let’s start with the basics and answer some frequent questions about this topic.

-What is Insomnia in Testing?
+What Is Insomnia in Testing?

-Is Insomnia the Same as Postman?
+Is Insomnia The Same as Postman?

 While Insomnia and Postman are both API clients used for designing, testing, and managing APIs, they are not the same.